manolisky/mscoreLaTeX/README.md

 - notation size should depend on font size
 - same margins etc.

-This can be done by editing the MusicXML, or MuseScore files properties before converting to pdf, or even better to have a specific style file for MuseScore, that gets called with the option `mscore -S`, so the original files are not changed.
+This can be done by programmatically editing the MusicXML, or MuseScore files properties before converting to pdf, or even better to have a specific style file for MuseScore, that gets called with the option `mscore -S`, so the original files are not changed.

 Also to be a respectable package the above should be package options, or have a setup macro, to configure important formatting options like the notation font to be used.